chaingarden/DBSmartPanels/README.md

 Installation
 ------------

-I'll be submitting this plugin to Alcatraz for easy installation and will update these instructions if/when it's approved.
+The easiest way to install is via <a href="http://alcatraz.io">Alcatraz</a>.

-In the meantime, if you'd like to install manually, you can do so by following these steps:
+Alternatively, you can install manually by following these steps:

 1. Clone this repository.
 2. Open and run the project.

-That's it!
-When you run the project, it should start up a second instance of Xcode with the plugin installed.
-Try it out, and let me know what you think.
-Which brings me to my next point...
+3. Restart Xcode.

 Feedback
 --------